-- Basic arrangement for that part of the annual pensionable salary up to EUR 59,545 (2020). - Surplus arrangement for that part of the annual pensionable salary from EUR 59,545 up to EUR 110,111 (2020). - Net Surplus arrangement for that part of the annual pensionable salary above EUR 110,111 (2020).
+- Basic arrangement for that part of the annual pensionable salary up to EUR 62,210 (2022). - Surplus arrangement for that part of the annual pensionable salary from EUR 62,210 up to EUR 114,866 (2022). - Net Surplus arrangement for that part of the annual pensionable salary above EUR 114,866 (2022).
 Due to Dutch fiscal regulations, the employer contributions to this arrangement are made to participants in the form of gross cash compensation subject to tax withholdings, which can be used to fund a voluntary net defined contribution plan. - The caps in these three arrangements are set by the Board of the Vopak Pension Plan, and are largely driven by fiscal considerations as offered by the Dutch tax authorities.
 They apply to all participants in the Vopak NL Pension Plan, including to Executive Board members.
 Any changes in these caps are not subject to further approval of the General Meeting.

-Executive Board members who are appointed as Executive Board member after 1 January 2015, a 4% employee contribution is withheld from their gross salary, such in line with all Vopak employees in the Netherlands.
-For Executive Board members who were in service prior to 1 January 2015, the difference between the Vopak contributions to the current pension plan and to the Executive Board pension arrangement in place prior to 1 January 2015, is compensated for by a separate gross pension contribution allowance paid out to the individual (subject to tax withholdings).
+For Executive Board members who are appointed as Executive Board member after 1 January 2015, a 4% employee contribution is withheld from their gross salary, in line with the employee contribution obligations for all Vopak employees in the Netherlands.
+For Executive Board members who were in service prior to 1

+January 2015, the difference between the Vopak contributions to the current pension plan and to the Executive Board pension arrangement in place prior to 1 January 2015, is compensated for by a separate gross pension contribution allowance paid out to the individual (subject to tax withholdings).

-In line with all Vopak employees in the Netherlands, Executive Board members who were employees of the company prior to 1 January 2006, and Executive Board members who are appointed as Executive Board member after 1 January 2015, are eligible for a gross cash allowance of 1.5% of their annual base salary (subject to tax withholdings), which replaces the company contributions to earlier pre-pension arrangements abolished in 2006.
+In line with the arrangements in place for all Vopak employees in the Netherlands, Executive Board members who were employees of the company prior to 1 January 2006, and Executive Board members who are appointed as Executive Board member after 1 January 2015, are eligible for a gross cash allowance of 1.5% of their annual base salary (subject to tax withholdings), which replaces the company contributions to earlier pre-pension arrangements abolished in 2006.